Contact us

 3. Right to rectification

 You have the right to ask us to rectify any inaccurate data that we hold about you.
-Email your request to the Records Management team.
+Contact the Information Governance Team using the details at the top of this page if you have a change request.

 4. Right to erasure